 Slowly whisk in the broth from the drip pan in a slow stream, whisking as you go to avoid lumps.
 Add the thyme and bring it to a simmer when all the broth is incorporated.

 Let it simmer until reduced by half, at least 15 minutes, then remove it from the heat and whisk in the sherry.
+Or check out this article on how to make au jus on a stovetop.

 To Assemble Your French Dip Sandwiches: